Choosi Choodangaane: Production

 The film went on to the floors in January 2019 and completed shooting by April 2019.
-National Award winner and Producer for highly acclaimed films like "Pellichoopulu" and "Mental Madhilo", Raj Kandukuri has produced this film under his banner Dharmapatha Creations.

 Soundtrack

 The music is composed by Gopi Sundar, and released on Madhura Audio label.

-Release
+Release and reception

 Choosi Choodangaane was released on 31 January 2020.

-Reception

 Y. Sunita Chowdhary of The Hindu wrote "We admire Varsha Bollamma, the cinematography is very good.
 The director attempts to blend together various elements but none stands out.
 The film looks crisp, but is a painful experience nevertheless".